chemfiles/chemfiles/doc/src/formats.rst

 -------------------------

 This page list the supported formats in chemfiles, with a link to the format specification.
-For eavch format, it is also indicated wether they have some information to create a *Topology*, and if you can read them, write them or both using chemfiles.
+For each format, it is also indicated whether they have some information to create a *Topology*, and if you can read them, write them or both using chemfiles.